TheKestner/mind-reader/pseudocode.md

     3. Circle return/refresh button

  ## Pseudocode:

 **Start:** Start Program for Mind Reader App

 **INIT** Create Variables for Program

+ * Create Obj - Pages

- * Square button - addEventListener for click to next page.
-String name(Reveal) differnt for page 5
+ * Establish Click Handlers for the Buttons: Square button - addEventListener for click to next page5.String name(Reveal) differnt for page 5

- * Circle button - addEventListener for Go to next page on click for page 1.
+   Circle button - addEventListener for Go to next page on click for page 1.
 Second function to Return/Refresh for pages 2-6

- * Create Var Array of Pages /or JSON to Fetch array from
+ * Create Var Array of Pages /or JSON to Fetch array If we have data, populate else hide

+ *